 ‘New’ rare footage of The Torch Commando in action, the first mass protests against Apartheid by WW2 veterans.

-In a speech at a massive rally involving over 75 thousand war veterans outside City Hall of South African veterans in Johannesburg, war hero “Sailor” Malan made reference to the ideals for which the Second World War was fought:
+In a speech at a massive Johannesburg Torch rally involving over 75,000 war veterans and civilians (try and envisage that – 75,000 people on an anti-apartheid protest in downtown Johannesburg – a protest that size had never been seen before), standing outside City Hall in Johannesburg, Sailor Malan made reference to the ideals for which the Second World War was fought:

 “The strength of this gathering is evidence that the men and women who fought in the war for freedom still cherish what they fought for.
 We are determined not to be denied the fruits of that victory.”